subsevenx/jekyll-subseven.io/_posts/2022-02-10-Jekyll-In-The-20s.md

 I settled on having only two layouts: one main wrapper (with two structures) and a layout for blog posts that inherits the main layout.
 In the early stages of the site I played around with the idea of having different layouts per page but with the (lack of) content I had so far, it didn't make too much sense.
 I opted on using Bootstrap 5 since their grid system makes things really easy to structure.

-I also went full in on Liquid compoents and made components out of every little piece of markup; if I needed to repeat it more than one time, it's going in the `_includes` directory.
+I also went full in on Liquid components and made components out of every little piece of markup; if I needed to repeat it more than one time, it's going in the `_includes` directory.
 While initially tedious, it has made maintenance and debugging simple.

 Lastly, I went back and fort on how I would use data files.
 They exists to make the separation of content and structure easier, but I still don't think I've found a great way to standardize them in my site.
 They handle the links for my navigation menu but some also handle content for a handful of pages.